-Applied Engineering is a course that will let students continue to practice the basic concepts of engineering and will allow them to explore a variety of engineering disciplines.
-This course will provide students with the necessary foundation for success in future STEM courses and careers.
-Students will learn how to work with a variety of measuring tools, to compile and document data and processes, to work with and collaborate within project teams, to investigate with purpose, to enhance research and products through inquiry, testing, and observation, to draw scaled Orthographic Projections, to properly dimension Multi-view Drawings, properly sketch Isometric Views of various objects, to develop engineering communication skills, which include computer-graphics, modeling, and presentations.
-Students will also learn how to utilize the engineering design cycle, from beginning to end (The Design Process).
-Upon completing this course, students will understand the various fields of engineering and will be able to make informed career decisions.

-Prerequisite: Introduction to Engineering (IE)
+- work with a variety of measuring tools. - compile and document data and processes. - work with and collaborate with project teams. - investigate with purpose. - enhance research and products through inquiry, testing, and observation. - draw scaled Orthographic Projections. - properly dimension Multi-view Drawings. - properly sketch Isometric Views of various objects. - develop engineering communication skills, which include computer graphics, modeling, and presentations. - utilize the engineering design cycle, from beginning to end (The Design Process).
+Upon completion of this course, students will have an understanding of the various fields and pathways in engineering and will be able to make informed career and/or educational decisions.
+Prerequisite: Introduction to Engineering (IE) TE 03 Architecture & Design AS - 1 credit